-There are a range of online sources which simulate the exact format and style of questions which you will face in the real assessment (try The Medic Portal’s free UCAT Question Bank!)
+There is a range of online sources that replicate the exact format and style of questions that you will face in the real assessment (The Medic Portal’s UCAT Question Bank being one of them)!

-There is a UCAT app as well practice tests online and a range of question banks which you can access online.
-Practising questions on a computer and under timed conditions is a much better way of practising for the UCAT compared to using question books.
+Practising questions on a computer and under timed conditions is a much better way of preparing for the UCAT compared to using question books.

 You familiarise yourself with the navigation between sets as well as the format and layout of the questions so nothing will faze you on the day of your UCAT.
 I would have preferred to use the vast range of online material over physical question books.

-Verbal Reasoning was the most difficult section for me, but during my UCAT preparation I was more concerned about identifying the patterns in Abstract Reasoning and assumed that this would be the most difficult section in the test.
+During my UCAT preparation, I was primarily concerned about identifying the patterns in Abstract Reasoning and assumed that this would be the most difficult section in the test.

-However, after completing the exam it was the Verbal Reasoning section which was the most challenging.
+However, after completing the exam, I realised it was the Verbal Reasoning section that was the most challenging.
 I was pressed for time and found myself having to re-read sections of the passage when selecting answers.

-The level of difficulty varies question to question within in each section.
-It is important you realise this and factor this in to your approach to questions.
+The level of difficulty varies question to question within each section.
+It is important you realise this and factor it into your approach to questions.
 For example, some questions in the Quantitative Reasoning section will require more time and various steps to arrive at the answer.

 Some candidates will spend extra time on these questions at the cost of being unable to answer much simpler questions further down the line.

-Remember all questions are worth the same mark so if you identify a question which is multi-step it is better to guesstimate and flag it up and then return to it if you have time.
-The same principle applies to other sections such as Abstract Reasoning and Decision Making.
+Remember all questions are worth the same mark so if you identify a question that is multi-step, it is better to guesstimate and flag it up and then return to it if you have time.
+The same principle applies to other sections too.

 Practice using the on-screen calculator with the keyboard.
 You are given a whiteboard and marker pen.
-Practice with these items in your preparation as it is important to simulate the online exam environment.
+Utilise these items in your preparation as it is important to imitate the online exam environment.

-In Verbal Reasoning, scribble down important dates if the passage includes these as these are commonly questioned.
-Jot down important numbers in Quantitative Reasoning or any working.
+For the Verbal Reasoning section, scribble down important dates if any, as these are commonly questioned.
+Jot down important numbers in Quantitative Reasoning or any working out.